bacsubtilis/DAMA60_Exam_prep/README.md

 It accepts an array/list of transactions and returns all of the intermediate and final results of the algorithm (frequent items, hashed pairs/buckets, candidate pairs, frequent pairs, infrequent pairs).
 Kudos to Kiriakos for providing it!
 Tested on:

 1. HW3, Topic-3

+### perceptron.py

+Simulates a perceptron and accepts all possible parameters.
+Returns the predicted y’s and the updated weights after n iterations.
+Tested on:

+1. HW5, Topic-2(a)

+### RWR.py

+Performs Random Walk with Restart.
+Tested on:

+1. HW4, Topic-4(a)

+### SVM (Folder)

+Contains two versions of the SVM classifier.
+One that accepts and returns fractions and one that accepts and returns floats.
+Tested on:

+1. HW5, Topic-2(b)
+2. HW5 - Quiz, Question 1

+### USER__ITEM_BASED_COLLABORATIVE_FILTERING_1.ipynb

+User - Item based collaborative filtering.
+Kudos to Kiriakos!

+### UV_RMSE.py

+Calculates the RMSE of the UV decomposition.
+In the initial matrix use `None` to all of the unknown ratings.
+Tested on:

+1. Question 8, DAMA60_Final-Exam_22-23

+### with_scores_DCGpos_NDCGpos_Precision_Recall.ipynb

+Calculates DCGpos, NDCGpos, Precision@N and Recall@N when we are given scores instead of binary data.
+Kudos to Kiriakos for sharing!
+Tested on: